shreyas15032001/ml-project-credit-risk-model/README.md

   down the deciles, which confirms the model ranks risk correctly, not just classifies it.
 - **KS statistic** — measures the maximum separation between the cumulative distributions of defaulters and non-defaulters.
-This model reached a KS of **86.4, concentrated in the top 3 deciles** (a KS above ~40 is generally considered a strong model in credit scoring) — meaning the riskiest ~30% of applicants account for the large majority of actual defaults.

 ## App